 8. What are the best times to visit?

 Every facility has times which are busier than others.
 Mondays and Fridays are often busier than mid-week, for example.
 If you can plan your visit for a time that is usually less busy, you'll have an easier time getting a good parking spot, finding an open microfilm reader and getting records from the stacks.

 9. Is there a lunchroom?
 Nearby parking?
 Public transportation?

 These are the questions I often forget to ask, and I end up kicking myself as I arrive.
 Staff members at the research facility will be able to tell you the best (and cheapest) place to park, or which bus routes provide service.
 If they don't have a lunchroom, ask about the best place to eat close by, or bring a bag lunch if they have a locker you can leave it in (since most facilities will not allow you to bring food inside).

 10. Is there a particular archivist, librarian or staff member who specializes in my area of interest?

 Having someone on hand when you're visiting who will be able to help you with your specific research questions can be invaluable.
-All staff members should be able to help you locate records or use the microfilm machine, but there may only be one who is a specialist in Colonial research and can help you find records you didn't know existed.
+All staff members should be able to help you locate records or use the microfilm machine, but there may only be one who is a specialist in Colonial research, for example, and can help you find records you didn't know existed.